2022 European Darts Open: Qualification and format

 The top 16 entrants from the PDC ProTour Order of Merit on 16 March automatically qualified for the event and were seeded in the second round.

 The remaining 32 places went to players from six qualifying events – 24 from the Tour Card Holder Qualifier (held on 18 March), two from the Associate Member Qualifier (held on 22 April), the two highest ProTour ranking German players, two from the Host Nation Qualifier (held on 22 April), one from the Nordic & Baltic Associate Member Qualifier (held on 19 February), and one from the East European Associate Member Qualifier (held on 6 March).

-Danny Baggish withdrew from the event owing to personal reasons, so Karel Sedláček received a bye into the second round.
+Danny Baggish withdrew from the event for personal reasons, so Karel Sedláček received a bye into the second round.

-James Wade withdrew from his semi-final match due to illness, so Dimitri Van den Bergh received a bye into the final.
+Due to illness, James Wade withdrew from his semi-final match, so Dimitri Van den Bergh received a bye into the final.

 The following players took part in the tournament: